BD-STEP at VA Palo Alto Health Care System

 Russ B. Altman, MD, PhD.
 Professor of Bioengineering, Genetics, Medicine, and (by courtesy) Computer Science.
 Key contributions to science: Phamacogenomics Knowledgebase, FEATURE suite of programs, how whole human genomes can be annotated, translational bioinformatics, and RNA structure and function modeling. (https://profiles.stanford.edu/russ-altman)

 Steven M. Asch, MD.
-Professor of Medicine, Stanford University.
-Director, Center for Innovation to Implementaton, VA Palo Alto Health Care System.
+Associate Dean for Research, Stanford School of Medicine.
 Associate Chief of Staff of Clinical Effectiveness, VA Palo Alto Health Care System.
 Vice-Chief, Stanford Division of Primary Care and Population Health.
 Key contributions to science: measurement of quality and access, implementation science, value of care, vulnerable populations, and cancer and palliative care. (https://profiles.stanford.edu/steven-asch)